-Our monitoring program allows us to avoid potential health impacts that might occur if we consume water containing contaminants over long periods of time above the standards set forth in the JEGS.
+Our monitoring program identifies contaminants in drinking water and allows us to avoid potential health impacts that might occur if we consume water containing contaminants over long periods of time above the standards set forth in the JEGS.
 However, some people may be more vulnerable to contaminants than the general population.
 For example, immuno-compromised individuals such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, the elderly, and infants can be particularly at risk from contaminants.
 These individuals should seek medical advice about drinking water from their health care providers if they have questions.